FOR more than a millennia, these sandcastles have stood out on the Peruvian desert beaches under the burning sun.

 What we do know is that visiting them is very easy compared to seeing Machu Picchu – the Incan citadel high in the Andes.
 There’s no hike necessary, no waiting list or high entrance fees.

-Not only do these sun-baked palaces pack a real historical punch, they’re still being discovered.
+Not only do these sun-baked palaces pack a real historical punch, they’re still being uncovered.
 Time detectives are yet to understand who these people were so now’s the time to take a look around while the stories remain invisible and untold.

 Leaving Lima, the ancient line up starts with the Moche temples, Huacas del Moche.
 Here there’s the terraced platform Moon Temple and the pyramid Sun Temple reaching up 43metres.